29 Resampling and Model Assessment

 We have described how to use cross validation to optimize parameters.
 However, we now have to take into account the fact that the optimization occurred on the training data and we therefore need an estimate of our final algorithm based on data that was not used to optimize the choice.
 Here is where we use the test set we separated early on:

-and obtain a final estimate of our expected loss.
-However, note that last cross validation iteration means that our entire compute time gets multiplied by \(K\).
+and obtain a final estimate of our expected loss by averaging the five MSE estimates.
+However, note that last cross validation iteration means that our entire compute time gets multiplied by the number of repetitions.
 You will soon learn that fitting each algorithm takes time because we are performing many complex computations.
 As a result, we are always looking for ways to reduce this time.
 For the final evaluation, we often just use the one test set.

 Once we are satisfied with this model and want to make it available to others, we could refit the model on the entire dataset, without changing the optimized parameters.